-- a redesigned and optimized integer unit - a built-in floating-point unit (FPU) - built-in memory management units (MMUs), one for instructions and one for data - built-in instruction and data caches, 4 KB each
+- a redesigned and optimized integer unit

+- a built-in floating-point unit (FPU),

+- built-in memory management units (MMUs), one for instructions and one for data

+• built-in instruction and data caches, 4 KB each

 The MC68040 is different in many ways from the MC68020 and MC68030.
-For example, the MC68040 microprocessor's built-in floating-point unit is not the same as the FPU in the MC68881; similarly, the built-in MMU is not the same as the MMU in the MC68851 or the MC68030.
+For example, the built-in floating-point unit of the MC68040 is not the same as the MC68881 FPU; similarly, the built-in PMMU is not the same as the MC68851 MMU or the built-in MMU in the MC68030.
 Also, the instruction and data caches in the MC68040 use a new mode called CopyBack mode.
-For information about these differences and the way they are reflected in the new ROM software developed for the Macintosh Quadra 700, see Chapter 3,
+For information about these differences and the way they are reflected in the new ROM software developed for the Macintosh Quadra 900, see Chapter 3, "ROM Features."

-"ROM Features."

-♦ Note: The MC68040 has another new feature called cache snooping.
-That feature is not used in the Macintosh Quadra 700 computer and is not supported by the software.
+Note: The MC68040 has another new feature called cache snooping.
+That feature is not used in the Macintosh Quadra 900 computer and is not supported by the software.
 Devices that transfer data on the system bus, such as PDS bus masters, must drive the snoop control pins to indicate no snooping.